 The final step in the process is to either have your loved one’s ashes returned to you or have their ashes scattered in one of our gardens of remembrance by the crematorium staff..
 If you have the ashes returned to you, you can choose to keep them in a permanent urn or scatter them somewhere that holds a special meaning to the deceased or their family.

-If you have any questions about cremation and the processes involved, contact our team of Personal Advisors who’ll be happy to answer them.
+If you have any questions about cremation and the processes involved, contact our team of customer service specialists who’ll be happy to answer them.